Click on the links below to navigate this site:

 Levels 4 & 5 - Change Ringing

-These are catered for in each band’s regular weekly practice sessions.
+These are catered for in certain band’s regular weekly practice sessions.

 The school also helps arrange extra ad-hoc training sessions and quarter peal attempts to help ringers gain additional practice and progress through these levels (see performances page for some of our activities).